kupoback/bedrock-sage10/README.md

 Example: `/var/www/html/SITENAME/production/web`

 After setting up the server, `cd` to the folder that'll be serving the staging site, and clone the repo here.
-Once you have cloned the repo, the next step would be to run `composer update` in the root of the cloned repo, and in the theme folder, followed by `yarn` to install the node modules.
+Once you have cloned the repo, the next step would be to run `composer install` in the root of the cloned repo, and in the theme folder, followed by `yarn` to install the node modules.
 Afterwards, run `yarn build`, before moving on.
 After this is all complete, setup the database, and setup the `.env` file, ensuring that `WP_ENV` is set to `staging`, but do not run the WordPress install.

 For the Database, you can run the following: